crusher-dev/documentation/docs/introduction.md

 ### Configuration

-The [configuration](/docs/reference/configuration/) page shows all the properties that can be used to customize QuestDB.
+The [configuration](/docs/reference/configuration/) page shows all the properties that can be used to customize Crusher.

 ### Functions